createsafe/docker-musicbrainz-graphql/README.md

 The database will begin to initialize.
 You should see mesages like `CREATE VIEW`, `CREATE INDEX`, etc. when the initialization has concluded you will get a message like `INITIALIZATION DONE, PRESS CTRL+C to end container, and run with npm run start`.
 Now stop the process, and run the next command.

-3. Run the container
+### 3. Run the container

 ```sh
 npm run start
 ```

-This will run docker compose, setup the node and db containers, and run the node server on port 49000.
+This will run docker compose, setup the node and db containers, and run the node server on port `49000`.

-Open localhost:49000/graphiql to open the graphql playground.
+Navigating to `localhost:49000/graphiql` will now open the graphql playground.

 You can inspect all available queries by clicking 'docs' in the upper right hand corner.
 ![image](https://user-images.githubusercontent.com/954596/37054508-aba4827e-2144-11e8-820e-29f31acea82f.png)